 It was pretty much business as usual from Brampton come the 2017 harvest.
-Steady volumes, good prospects, and with the majority of the grapes still from Stellenbosch – exceptions including the Char-donnay, which has taken on a Franschhoek compo-nent, and the Sauvignon Blanc, for which much of the fruit now comes from Durbanville, for stylistic reasons.
+Steady volumes, good prospects, and with the majority of the grapes still from Stellenbosch – exceptions including the Chardonnay, which has taken on Franschhoek components, and the Sauvignon Blanc, for which much of the fruit now comes from Durbanville, for stylistic reasons.

-Brampton remains a stand-alone brand, made at the Boschendal cellar but with its own vineyards, its own barrels, its own cellar door with studios in Stellen-bosch and Franschhoek, and in a different style.
-Of the various wines in the range, the OVR has be-come a bit of a Playpen (experimental) red in a way, even including some Sangiovese in the mix these days.
+Brampton remains a stand-alone brand, made at a cellar in Stellenbosch with its own vineyards, barrels and a cellar door at the studio in Stellenbosch.
+Of the various wines in the range, the OVR has become a bit of a Playpen (experimental) red in a way, even including some Sangiovese in the mix these days.
 And the Brampton flagship, Roxton is now in its second year as a blend of Shiraz, Petit Verdot and Malbec, all Stellenbosch grapes – Roxton having been the name of a top jersey bull from the UK, Brampton having been a top jersey bull from Canada!

 Click here to download the full report.